anvoz/world-js/README.md

  * Rules: Manage rules of a world.
 Apply new rules to the world every year.
  * Statistic: Track statistic of a world via function callback.
  * Event: Register behaviors to take effect when an event occurs.
+ * Guide: Display guide messages on the main screen in queued order.
 * Interface: Bind a world and its properties to UI.
 Define UI interactions.
 * Story: Initialize a world and define its main plot.